DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 export HOST=localhost
 ```

-## 13. Repository Setup
+## 12. Repository Setup

 ### 1. Build, run and Unit Test `jade-data-repo`

-* Start postgres
 * Ensure docker is running
-* You may need to auth as your broadinstitute.org to pull from Google Secrets Manager
+* Auth as your broadinstitute.org to pull from Google Secrets Manager
-* Run `./scripts/render_configs.sh` to pull secrets from Google Secrets Manager
-* Refresh your Z-shell configuration by running `source ~/.zshrc`
+* Run `./scripts/run-db start` to start the DB in a docker container
+* Run `./scripts/run local` to run TDR locally or `./scripts/run docker` to run TDR in a docker container
-* Build the code and run the unit tests:
+* To Build the code and run the unit tests:

 ```
-./gradlew build           # build jade-data-repo and run unit tests ./gradlew bootRun         # build jade-data-repo with Spring Boot features ./gradlew check           # linters and unit tests
+./scripts/build project   # build jade-data-repo and run unit tests ./scripts/run check       # linters and unit tests
 ```

 ### 2. Run connected tests